 Other Income

-The decrease in other income can be attributed primarily to lower cost reimbursements from our investment holding entities.
+There was a marginal increase in other income quarter-to-date.
+In the year-to-date period, other income decreased \$4.0 million, which can be attributed primarily to lower cost reimbursements from our investment holding entities.

 Interest Expense